 Our ESEF repository at filings.xbrl.org now contains over 3,400 financial reports in the digital, Inline XBRL-based ESEF format.
 Yet only a handful of countries allow reliable, efficient automated retrieval of new filings.

-We are very pleased to announce that CellStore from Reportix has been newly certified as review and consumption software within the family of XBRL Certified Software products.
+We are very happy to announce that review and consumption software XOR from Ez-XBRL is the latest product to join the XBRL Certified Software family.